-7.5 Year 13 (A Level)
+9.5.
+Year 13 (A Level)

-7.5.1 Year 13 learners are encouraged to continue to develop their employability skills and their curriculum vitae by independently seeking work observations in Cardiff and at home during the term breaks.
-Learners are discouraged from accumulating experiences purely for university applications and personal statements, but rather to be a step ahead in the search for internships and degree apprenticeships once they have left Further Education.
+9.5.1.
+Year 13 students are encouraged to continue to develop their employability skills and their CV by independently seeking work observations in the UK and overseas during the term breaks. students are discouraged from accumulating experiences purely for university applications and personal statements, but rather to be a step ahead in the search for internships and degree apprenticeships once they have left Further Education.

-8.0 Implementation
+10.0 Implementation

-8.1 Volunteering
+10.1.
+Volunteering

-- 8.1.1 We also encourage learners to seek appropriate volunteering activities in the school, local and wider communities of which they are a part.
+- 10.1.1.
+We also encourage students to seek appropriate volunteering activities in the school, local and wider communities of which they are a part.
 We are firm believers in community engagement, youth social action and acts of altruism in the service of others, as evidence suggests that young people who actively participate in such experiences develop key transferable skills and qualities that employers are calling for, such as resilience, problem solving skills, initiative and many more.
-Our commitment to this goes as far as including voluntary experience as part of our CREATE© portfolio (for more information, please see PSE Policy.) - 8.1.2 We work closely with Cardiff Third Sector Council, Cardiff Volunteer Centre and a variety of local charity organisations each year to promote, encourage and ultimately facilitate our learners in attaining and being successful in voluntary experiences throughout their studies here at Cardiff Sixth Form College. - 8.1.3 Typical voluntary experiences in which we encourage our learners to partake should be: - Self-organised and self-sought; - Impactful on themselves and their communities; - Challenging; - Invigorating; - Inspirational.
+Our commitment to this goes as far as including voluntary experience as part of our portfolio (for more information, please see PSHE Policy.) - 10.1.2.
+We work closely with a variety of local charity organisations each year to promote, encourage and ultimately facilitate our students in attaining and being successful in voluntary experiences throughout their studies here at CSFC Cambridge. - 10.1.3.
+Typical voluntary experiences in which we encourage our students to partake should be: - Self-organised and self-sought; - Impactful on themselves and their communities; - Challenging;

+- Invigorating; - Inspirational.

-8.2 College-organised observations
+10.2.
+College-organised observations

-8.2.1 Finding and setting-up work observations
+10.2.1.
+Finding and setting-up work observations